mideactive/alx-low_level_programming/0x00-hello_world/README.md

 **. problem solved.**

-### TASK (7) Intel:- Write a script that generates the assembly code (Intel syntax) of a C code and save it in an output file.
+### [100-Intel](https://github.com/mideactive/alx-low_level_programming/blob/master/0x00-hello_world/100-intel):- Write a script that generates the assembly code (Intel syntax) of a C code and save it in an output file.

               .
 The C file name will be saved in the variable $CFILE.
               .
 The output file should be named the same as the C file, but with the extension .s instead of .c.